-For applications that already have a Tier 2 approved through the R3 Program, an addendum to the Tier 2 Environmental Review Record (ERR) can be made primarily for the Puerto Rico State Historical Preservation Office (SHPO) concerns, if any, related to the placement of the solar panels and cisterns.
-If there is a possibility of impact to a Historic District or if the house is eligible for listing, documentation must be sent to SHPO with a recommendation as to if there is or potentially could be an adverse effect based upon the construction work.
-If there is not, an addendum to file can be made identifying that the work does not impact the findings in the Tier 2 ERR.
-All documentation shall also be added to the System of Record.
+For applications that already have a Tier 2 environmental review approved through the R3 Program, an addendum to the Tier 2 Environmental Review Record (ERR) can be made primarily for the Puerto Rico State Historical Preservation Office (SHPO) concerns, if any, related to the placement of the solar panels and cisterns.
+If there is a possibility of impact to a Historic District, or if the house is eligible for listing, documentation must be sent to SHPO with a recommendation as to if there is, or potentially could be, an adverse effect because of the installation work.
+If none, an addendum to ERR can be made documenting that the installation work does not have any impact on the Tier 2 ERR findings.
+All documentation shall be added to the System of Record.
 If there is an adverse effect that is determined by SHPO, additional consultation will be required to determine the resolution to that effect.
-In any event, an addendum to file with all consultation and determinations will be made.
+In any event, an addendum to ERR with all consultation and determinations will be made.